 The brain is made up of soft tissue and it's cushioned by blood and spinal fluid.
 When someone gets a blow to the head or hits something very hard, the brain suddenly shifts inside the skull and can knock against the skull's bony surface.
 Sometimes this can happen with a lot of force.
 A concussion (say: kun-kuh-shun) is a temporary change in the way the brain works when it is suddenly moved or jarred in this way.

-Sometimes, concussions last just a few moments.
-Other times, a person can be unconscious (knocked out or passed out) for a couple of minutes or longer.
-But even concussions that seem to last just a few moments can be serious.
+Sometimes, concussions last for a short time.
+Other times, a person can have symptoms of a concussion that last for days or weeks.
+But even concussions that seem to be short can be serious.

 Every year, more than 400,000 kids are sent to the emergency department for serious brain injuries.
 Injuries from car crashes, playgrounds, or sports are the most common ways that kids get concussions.